Forms, File Uploads and Security with Node.js and Express — SitePoint

 Populating File Inputs

-In case of validation errors, we can’t re-populate file inputs like we did for the text inputs.
+In case of validation errors, we can’t re-populate file inputs like we did for the text inputs (it’s a security risk).
 A common approach to solving this problem involves these steps:

 - uploading the file to a temporary location on the server